wyattscarpenter/outstanding-projects/README.md

 - pipy?
 - "the canon" (generalization of the biblical Canon, the literary canon, the Western Canon, etc), a dataset and visualization (timeline (going vertically down a web page)) of every important book.
 - finish austrian-nobleman (the c-as-lisp)
-- finish conlang
+- finish conlang for TTRPG
   - possibly, after the conlang is finished, create a language version after that which is radically simpler, as well
   - possibly make true ttf (otf? woff?) font for conlang
 - figure out if i should make a company or nonprofit or what (tax implications)
 - submit question dog to unicode
-- finish unsong-book-fetcher 2024 edition
+- finish unsong-book-fetcher 2025 edition
-- finish terror-island 2024 edition (also todo: add author names bigger than my own...)
+- finish terror-island 2025 edition
 - build or find an appropriate generic framework for building a video game, such that if I make a video game I don't have to spend ages making the menu and settings correct and nice in addition to making the game.
 - better note-taking app/system
 - misc